-49. The loss of Arctic sea ice and Antarctic ice shelves changes the distribution of open water and ice-covered marine habitats.
+50. (49.)
+The loss of Arctic sea ice and Antarctic ice shelves changes the distribution of open water and ice-covered marine habitats.
 Many ice-dependent species are decreasing in abundance and in association their distribution extent has also decreased, in particular in the Arctic.

-IV Management tools and approaches for biodiversity
+Management tools and approaches for biodiversity

-(Chapters: 4, 15 26, 27)
+(Chapters: 4, 15, 26, 27)

-28. Overall, some efforts to mitigate or reduce pressures on the oceans have improved since the first World Ocean Assessment was published.
+51. (28.)
+Overall, some efforts to mitigate or reduce pressures on the oceans have improved since the first World Ocean Assessment was published.
+Marine protected areas are conservation tools designed to improve biodiversity protection by encompassing spatial scales that reflect the life history distributions of species in a defined marine area through specific, long-term conservation objectives.
 In 2020, marine protected areas covered 18 per cent of the ocean within national jurisdictions, representing approximately 8 per cent of the entire ocean, while about 1 per cent of marine areas beyond national jurisdiction were protected.

-93. In addition to spatial approaches to management including marine protected areas, the ecosystem approach is one of the most significant developments in ocean management.
+52. (93.)
+In addition to spatial approaches to management including marine protected areas, the ecosystem approach is one of the most significant developments in ocean management.
 It consists of the environmental, social and economic management of human interactions with oceans and coasts at multiple levels (regional, national and local).
 It allows transboundary application without explicitly defining jurisdictions and focusing policy decisions on the conservation and sustainable use of marine resources.

-24. Achieving the targets of the Sustainable Development Goals needed to implement the 2030 Agenda requires full consideration of ecosystem-based and precautionary management approaches to account for scientific uncertainty.
+53. (24.)
+Achieving the targets of the Sustainable Development Goals needed to implement the 2030 Agenda requires full consideration of ecosystem-based and precautionary management approaches to account for scientific uncertainty.

-21. The precautionary approach to management, enshrined in many fisheries international agreements, requires that the development of prospective fisheries, such as those for mesopelagic fish, be regulated before they are allowed to start operating.
+54. (21.)
+The precautionary approach to management, enshrined in many international fishery agreements, requires that the development of prospective fisheries, such as those for mesopelagic fish, be regulated before they are allowed to start operating.

-88. Management approaches are increasingly including diverse links between ecological and social, economic and cultural aspects.
+55. (88.)
+Management approaches are increasingly including diverse links between ecological and social, economic and cultural aspects.
 The number and complexity of human activities, especially in coastal regions, requires approaches other than strict conservation, considering the full set of stakeholders and their interests.
 Cultural information is becoming an integral part of management frameworks, both in the context of community-based management and for safeguarding the cultural dimension of the marine environment.
-Integrated ocean management provides a mechanism through which conservation and management among all relevant human activities can be prioritized and coordinated, and can incorporate area-based measures other than a protected areas (CBD decision 14/8).
+Integrated ocean management provides a mechanism through which conservation and management among all relevant human activities can be prioritized and coordinated, and can incorporate area-based measures other than protected areas (CBD decision 14/8).

-89. Marine spatial planning is an effective way of resolving utilization conflicts, while requiring further research on its application, management systems and adapting to varying legal status and systems in different jurisdictions.
+56. (89.)
+Marine spatial planning is an effective way of resolving utilization conflicts, while requiring further research on its application, management systems and adapting to varying legal status and systems in different jurisdictions.
 Over the past two decades, marine spatial planning has been implemented to a growing extent in many jurisdictions in a variety of forms.
 Some are simply zoning plans; others include more complex management systems.
 Marine spatial planning allows for the allocation of space to different activities by optimizing the use of resources while minimizing the environmental impact.
 Careful planning, with the aid of evidence-based marine spatial planning and functional analysis and the use of blue infrastructures, can help to reduce negative effects.

-91. Integrating a pre-existing marine protected area into a marine spatial planning exercise, or establishing marine protected areas within marine spatial planning as multiple use areas, are options to link both management options.Failure to integrally manage coastal activities is increasing risks for the sustainability of ecosystem services, including food security and general human well-being.
+57. (91.)
+Integrating a pre-existing marine protected area into a marine spatial planning exercise, or establishing marine protected areas within marine spatial planning as multiple use areas, are options to link both management options.

+58. (87.)
+Failure to integrally manage coastal activities is increasing risks for the sustainability of ecosystem services, including food security and general human well-being.
 Industries such as tourism depend on the good condition and biodiversity of the areas where the activity is developed.